omnetpp/omnetpp/samples/cqn/parsim/README.txt

 settings, the processes communicate with each other via named pipes.
 This can be switched over to MPI (for performance and clustering) or to temporary files (if you want to see what messages are exchanged).
-Of course, for "production" use you'll want to switch over from GUI (Tkenv) to the command-line interface (Cmdenv).
+Of course, for "production" use you'll want to switch over from GUI (Qtenv) to the command-line interface (Cmdenv).

 The synchronization mechanism is by default the conservative null message